 Botanical Name: Ludisia discolor

 Jewel orchid is finally getting some of the attention it deserves.
-Although it only blooms for a few weeks in the winter, its exceptional foliage makes it a worthy house plant all year long.
+Although it only blooms for a few weeks, its exceptional foliage makes it a worthy house plant all year long.

 Velvety, maroon-black leaves sport dapper pinstripes, giving these orchids an aristocratic flair that's all their own.
 A network of red and cream veins are prominent on the dawsoniana variety.

-The tall creamy white flower spikes that appear in winter seem just an added attraction to the dazzling foliage.
+The tall creamy white flower spikes that appear in summer seem just an added attraction to the dazzling foliage.
 Mature plants may produce several flower spikes, blooming all at once.

 No blooms?
 Although these orchids will tolerate low to moderate light levels just fine, you won't get the blooms without bright (indirect) light.
 Give your orchid a slightly cooler nighttime temp to promote blooms.
 Also, feed with orchid fertilizer.

 Happy with humidity.
 I've found only one challenge with this easy-to-please orchid.
 This tropical native wants higher humidity levels than is usually found in a home.
 I've found that a pebble tray or a room humidifier works like a charm.